 Ray is aloof, reclusive, and caustic, generally avoiding playing with the other orphans in favor of reading books.
 But he gets along nicely with his siblings and adores them all.
 Even if they don’t always get along, he still cares about their safety and will go to tremendous lengths to keep them safe.
 He frequently loses his temper or is left perplexed when people like Emma demonstrate irresponsible conduct or intentions, notably when he refers to Emma as an “airhead” when she intended to rescue every orphan from Grace Field.

 Ray is gifted with cunning, wit, and manipulation.
 He’s logical and cynical as well.
 Emma claims that he is the finest at whatever he does.
 Ray was compelled to self-immolate in order to aid in the escape.
-He warns Emma that his death will be the result of selfishness.
+He warns Emma that his will be the result of selfishness.

 Check Out: 13 Dark Anime Like The Promised Neverland